-- 1. Advanced Users: These are users who may enter, approve, and submit a SIR.
+1. Advanced Users: These are users who may enter, approve, and submit a SIR.
 Each center must have at least two Advanced Users.
+An Advanced

-An Advanced User can enter and submit a SIR to Job Corps National/Regional Offices without approval from the center director or another staff member. - 2.
-Basic Users: These are users who may enter information but may not approve/submit a SIR to Job Corps National/Regional Offices. - b.
+- User can enter and submit a SIR to Job Corps National/Regional offices without approval from the Center Director or another staff member. - 2.
+Basic Users: These are users who may enter information but may not approve/submit a SIR to Job Corps National/Regional offices. - b.
 Regional and corporate staff may be added to the SIR e-mail distribution list by contacting the health support contractor directly.

-R4.
+R5.
 Display of Student Identifying Information

 - a.
-The SIR system does not accept Social Security numbers as student identifiers.
-Instead, when entering student data into the SIR system, centers must use the 6digit student ID numbers assigned by Job Corps upon entry to the program.
-Although centers will enter student ID numbers, as well as relating student information in the SIR data-entry fields, the following student identifying information will not be displayed in submitted reports that are e-mailed back to the Advanced User, as well as others who are on the authorized SIR e-mail distribution list:

-- 1. Student first name
+The SIR system does not accept Social Security Numbers as student identifiers.
+Instead, when entering student data into the SIR system, centers must use the six-digit student ID numbers assigned by Job Corps upon entry to the program.
+Although centers will enter student ID numbers, as well as relatedstudent information in the SIR data-entry fields, the following student identifying information will not be displayed in submitted reports that are e-mailed back to the Advanced User, as well as others who are on the authorized SIR e-mail distribution list: - 1.
+Student first name - 2.
+Date of birth - b.

-- 2. Student ID number

-- 3. Date of entry

-- 4. Date of birth

-- b.
 To ensure student privacy, centers must not use student first and last names in the "Description of Incident" field in the SIR.
-Instead, centers should use the terms

-"Victim 1," "Victim 2," "Perpetrator 1," "Perpetrator 2," etc., when describing the incident.
+Instead, centers should use the terms "Victim 1," "Victim 2," "Perpetrator 1," "Perpetrator 2," etc., when describing the incident.

-R5.
+R6.
 Management